ra9hur/Udacity-Self-Driving-Car-ND-Term2/README.md

 ![pid-git](https://user-images.githubusercontent.com/17127066/27775891-da02bd5e-5fc3-11e7-8ed7-8e81138da41b.png)

 Implement a PID Controller to race around the lake track and to keep a simulated vehicle in its lane.
-For an extra challenge, use computer vision techniques to identify the lane lines and estimate the cross-track error.

 Here is the link for the completed project - [SDC-P9-PID-Controller][4]